paprikka/obsidian-eleventy/src/notes/xitter.png - privacy-friendly embeds and one-way mirrors.md

 I don't share tweets that often.
 I probably could've just manually copy-pasted the screenshots into my notes.
 The reasons I'm *sharing* xitter.png are different from the reasons I *made* it:

 - I needed a break from another task.
 My thought sponge was tired and I felt like I wasn't moving in any direction.
-I needed a quick snack to give me a sense of progress
+I needed a quick snack to give me a sense of progress.
 - Having to manually add screenshots to a page doesn't take much time but it gets me tired very quickly.

 I bought shoelaces in Shoreditch once and after I paid, the seller asked me if I could give them my email address.
 I think it's creepy that this attitude towards our privacy has become normalised.

-Even if just a single person reads this and adds something similar to their site, or only entertains the idea of doing so, for me that's still a win, and a real source of satisfaction.
+If just a single person reads this and adds something similar to their site, or even considers the idea of doing so, for me that's still a win, and a real source of satisfaction.

 ## Next steps, ideas